This is not a proper life style piece – I’m not usually that helpful!

 In the media, we can’t move for articles written about that trendy zeitgeisty gig Mindfulness!
 Have you got the app, been to a class, bought the self help book?
 It’s all good I say, but hugging a tree is an underappreciated kind of moment in the present, all of its very own.
 Unfortunately, there’s no app and I feel that this leaves a big gap in the market.
 Perhaps something similar to Tinder would be good here – Timber – an app listing local trees that are available for cuddling.
 Just make sure you swipe thoughtfully.

 There are some instances when hugging a tree seems tricky, even off-putting, let’s talk about that:-

-- When there’s too many bastard stingers at the bottom of the tree.
+- When there are too many bastard stingers at the bottom of the tree.

-- When there’s lots of cobwebs and you don’t want that creepy fuzzy stuff on your face – yeeeesh.
+- When there are lots of cobwebs and you don’t want that creepy fuzzy stuff on your face – yeeeesh.

-- When there’s too many low lying branches and you’ve left your trusty machete/swiss pen knife/chainsaw in your other handbag.
+- When there are too many low lying branches and you’ve left your trusty machete/swiss pen knife/chainsaw in your other handbag.
 It’s the wrong tree, pick another one.

 - When there’s a particularly arsy squirrel pelting you with his nuts!

 - When there’s a high probability of cheek and chin chafing – always a consideration but exacerbated particularly by chunky bark – perhaps opt for a smoother trunk such as a Silver Birch.